flatiron/blacksmith/topics/what-is-npm/article.md

     cd vows
     npm install

-After running those commands, you will see a `node_modules` folder with all of the project dependenecies specified in the package.json.
+After running those commands, you will see a `node_modules` folder containing all of the project dependencies specified in the package.json.